 Legislation enacted in 2000 changed the ECSP benefit structure.
 Effective November 1, 2000, the discount on energy costs is calculated as a percentage of the cost of delivery, rather than the combined costs of the delivery and purchase of the commodity.
 Under the new law, eligible firms receive a 45 percent discount off of the delivery portion of the electric bill and 35 percent off of gas delivery costs.
 This change will enable businesses to purchase the electric or natural gas commodity in the deregulated market and realize additional savings.
 The new law also removes restrictions that limit the availability of ECSP benefits to firms using space in buildings in Long Island City or Fulton Ferry that are converted from manufacturing to commercial use.
 In addition, under the new law ECSP benefits must be received directly from a PSC-supervised utility, which will continue to receive a credit for rebate amounts against its utility gross receipts tax payments.
 The tax credit mechanism for eligible energy users and suppliers of fuel services has been eliminated.
 (Previously, an eligible user that purchased electricity or gas from a vendor of utility services -- a provider of utility services not subject to PSC supervision -- such as a landlord, could qualify for a tax credit if the vendor elected not to provide the special rebate.
 In addition, a supplier of fuel services that provided discounts to vendors of energy services could claim a tax credit for the amount of the discounts.)
+Legislation enacted in 2005 made certain changes affecting on-site cogenerators and added a per-employee limit on annual benefits for new ECSP applicants.

-Certificates of eligibility must be obtained from the City before July 1, 2005 to participate in this program.
+Certificates of eligibility must be obtained from the City before July 1, 2007 to participate in this program.